Spiroflow will achieve annual carbon neutrality as part of their yearly tree planting initiative, based on the lifespan of the trees.

-Leading bulk materials handling specialist, Spiroflow, has become one of the small percentage of UK manufacturing businesses to achieve carbon neutrality – a status achieved by calculating a carbon footprint and reducing it to zero through a combination of in-house efficiency measures and supporting external emission reduction projects.
+Leading bulk materials handling specialist, Spiroflow, has become one of the small percentage of UK manufacturing businesses to work towards carbon neutrality – a status achieved by calculating a carbon footprint and reducing it to zero through a combination of in-house efficiency measures and supporting external emission reduction projects.

 The company’s latest activity was a tree planting event held at Lancaster University’s Forrest Hills.

 Spiroflow was participating in Lancaster University’s ‘Forest of the Future’ initiative, an annual tree planting project held on university-owned land that provides the university and local SMEs with the opportunity to completely offset their carbon emissions for the year by planting a quantity of trees – the number depending on their carbon footprint.
-In Spiroflow’s case, a total of 250 native trees including oak, aspen, beech and blackthorn were planted by a team of 10 employees, to offset 131 tonnes of carbon emitted by the company during 2019.
+In Spiroflow’s case, a total of 250 native trees including oak, aspen, beech and blackthorn were planted by a team of 10 employees, that will offset 131 tonnes of carbon emitted by the company during 2019 throughout the 40year lifespan of the trees.

 As a starting point in reducing its environmental impact, the company needed to understand its ‘carbon baseline’, i.e. its overall carbon impact.
 This was achieved by participating in a Low Carbon Innovation Forum run by Lancaster University’s Management School and working closely with specialists from the Making Carbon Work (MaCaW) project, an industry and academic collaboration, funded by the European Development Fund (ERDF) and supported by Boost – Lancashire’s business growth hub.
 By quantifying their complete operation, the project was able to benchmark Spiroflow’s energy performance and calculate their annual carbon emissions.